beege/MMM-Ebook/README.md

 ### Use

-This project depends on:

-- **lxml**.
-You can install this through pip, (on Mac) Homebrew, or possibly your OS's package manager.

-After lxml is installed, run **dump.py** in the repo root, and then import the file ```import_index.html_in_this_folder_in_calibre_to_create_ebook/index.html``` into Calibre where you can convert it to an ePub, mobi, or other format of your choice.
+In the repo root, run ```pip install -r requirements.txt" to install dependencies```.
+After deps are installed, run **dump.py** in the repo root, and then import the file ```import_index.html_in_this_folder_in_calibre_to_create_ebook/index.html``` into Calibre where you can convert it to an ePub, mobi, or other format of your choice.
 Note: You will want to set Calibre to import HTML files in depth-first order by going to Preferences → Advanced → Plugins → File type → HTML to ZIP and checking **Add linked files in breadth first order**.

 ### MMM Approved!